Climate Action Plan

 Charlottetown’s climate is changing.
 Increased temperatures, flooding, sea level rise and coastal erosion are examples of climate change impacts that will influence our community’s health and wellbeing, environment, and economy.
 Climate change effects us all, but we know that the impacts are not felt equally amongst all communities, with disproportionate consequences for communities that are already vulnerable due to systemic inequities.

-In response, the City of Charlottetown is creating a Climate Action Plan.
+In response, the City of Charlottetown has created a Climate Action Plan.
 The Plan will help the community build resilience to the impacts of climate change and extreme weather, while also reducing our contribution to global climate change through the reduction of greenhouse gas emissions.
+The Climate Action Plan contains goals and actions that will provide direction for the next five years, at which time it will be reviewed and updated.

 Additional Project Details